 Cooking Brussels sprouts in the pan not only retains their beneficial compounds better than steaming or boiling, but they also don’t get too overcooked and they won’t have a strong smell.
 Plus, it also lets them caramelize, bringing out their delicately sweet and nutty flavor.6 Here’s how to cook Brussels sprouts in the pan:7

 Cook time: 15 minutes Serving Size: 2-3 servings

 - 1/2 pound Brussels sprouts, trimmed and halved lengthwise

 - 1 1/2 tablespoons raw butter

 - 1 tablespoon Dr. Mercola’s coconut oil

 - Melt a tablespoon of butter in a pan with the coconut oil, over moderate heat.
 Add garlic and cook until about one minute.
 Transfer to a small bowl.

 - Reduce heat to low and arrange the sprouts in the pan, cut sides down, in one layer.
-Sprinkle with salt to taste.
+Sprinkle with pine nuts and salt to taste.
 Let cook, without turning, for about 15 minutes or until the undersides are golden brown and crisp tender.